gbauza3destinee/nicknameGenerator/README.md

 ## Instant Nickname Generator
 A fun and silly nickname generator program for any occasion!
-The program provides 5 different modes for nickname creation for any occassion.
-Need a StageName?
-Need a temporary Spanish Name, need a friend group NickName?
-Simply type in your firstname and ideas made for you, with the click of a button.
+The program provides 5 different modes for nickname creation for your name.
+Need a new StageName?
+Need a temporary Spanish Name, or need a new nickname idea for your friend group?
+This app is for you!
+Simply type in your firstname and ideas made for you, at the click of a button.
 ## Motivation
 A project for practicing the Python language, and creating method functionality, and simple String modification operations.